codership/documentation/galeracluster/source/documentation/gmd.rst

 Galera Manager Daemon (``gmd``)
 ===================================================

-The Galera Manager is driven by the ``gmd`` daemon running on the server to be used to create clusters, the one used to add and remove nodes, and especially to monitor the Galera Cluster.
+The Galera Manager is driven by the ``gmd`` daemon program that can create clusters,  add and remove nodes, and gather monitoring data from the Galera Cluster.
 For information on installing ``gmd``, see the documentation page, :doc:`gmd-install`.

 .. _`gmd-process`:
 .. rst-class:: section-heading
 .. rubric:: ``gmd`` Process

-If Galera Manager was installed on a server or an *AWS Instance*, you can enter something like the following from the command-line to check that it's running:
+If Galera Manager was installed on a host, you can enter something like the following from the command-line to check that it's running:

 .. code-block:: console
    :caption: Checking if Galera Manager Daemon is Running (Example 1)